Gawai Dayak: Food and drink

-When a longhouse agrees to host Gawai Dayak with big ritual festivals, they may need to plant extra paddy and organise labour exchange (bedurok).
-Rice may be purchased from towns if the festival is in a place where paddy farming is absent or insufficient.
-The traditional Dayak liquor is a rice wine called tuak, brewed at least one month before the Gawai Dayak.
+Among the dishes that hold a special place in the festivity, especially among the Iban and Bidayuh, is ayam pansuh (manok pansoh), a traditional chicken dish cooked in a bamboo stalk with onions, ginger, lemongrass, garlic, torched ginger flower, and galangal and roasted in an open fire, which infuses the chicken with a distinctive flavour and aromatic smells.
+Any remaining meat is preserved in salt and mixed with kepayang leaves and detoxified seeds.
+Wooden cooking implements are made from small tree logs.
+Pig heads are roasted on an open fire to be served hot with the traditional Dayak liquor, a rice wine called tuak, brewed at least one month before the Gawai Dayak.
 The drink is brewed from the glutinous rice from a recent harvest mixed with homemade yeast called ciping.
-Traditionally, tuak was made with rice milk only, but is now cut with sugar and water in a process called mandok.
-A stronger alcoholic beverage made by the Iban is langkau (called arak tonok, "burnt spirit" by the Bidayuh).
+Traditionally, tuak was made with rice milk only, but is now cut with sugar and water in a process called manduk.
+A stronger alcoholic beverage made by the Iban is langkau (also called arak tonok, "burnt spirit" by the Bidayuh).
 This drink is made by distilling tuak over a fire.